 Attend Quarterly Meetings

-E-mentoring is another component of the Preuss mentoring program.
-This allows mentors and mentees to communicate via email, Skype or FaceTime, and phone calls or text when they are not able to meet on campus, and/or during vacation periods.
+E-mentoring is another component of the program.
+This allows mentors and mentees to communicate via email, Skype/FaceTime, phone calls, and text when they are not able to meet on campus or during vacation periods.

 “Come into it with an open mind and understanding that it isn’t about knowing everything or even giving great advice.
 It’s about listening, asking good questions, and seeing where things are meant to go from there.”